 A 500 credit score is a bad credit score.
 It is well below the average credit score in Canada, and you will find it nearly impossible to qualify for a credit product at your bank.

-While there are credit cards and loan options available to someone who has a 500 credit score, they are limited and you will pay much higher interest fees.
+While there are credit cards and loan options available to someone who has a 500 credit score, they are limited, and you will pay much higher interest fees.

-Read on to learn about how a credit score of 500 and below can affect you and the various strategies for improving your creditworthiness.
+Read on to learn how a credit score of 500 and below can affect you and the various strategies for improving your creditworthiness.

 What Does a 500 Credit Score Mean?